tarcisiomiranda/quakejs-docker/README.md

 ![Docker Image CI](https://github.com/treyyoder/quakejs-docker/workflows/Docker%20Image%20CI/badge.svg)
 </div>

+> **Update**: This fork has been updated to use Debian 12 as the base Docker image, upgraded Node.js from version 12 to 18, and includes a Python script to fix mixed content issues, allowing the game to function properly over HTTPS connections.
+The WebSocket connections will automatically use WSS when served over HTTPS.

 ### A fully local and Dockerized quakejs server.
 Independent, unadulterated, and free from the middleman.

 The goal of this project was to create a fully independent quakejs server in Docker that does not require content to be served from the internet.